-Order to Cash Cycle Steps
+Order to Cash Process

-Before we dive into what the seven steps in the order to cash cycle are, take a look at this visual to get a better idea of what the process looks like:
+Before we dive into what the seven steps in the order to cash cycle are, take a look at this visual to get a better idea of what the process looks like.

-The moment an order is placed, your online order management system (OMS) — such as Shopify or WooCommerce — will notify you.
 Depending on your OMS, specific people, teams, and systems will be notified about an order as soon as it’s submitted by a customer.
 Then, the rest of the order to cash process can begin.